Nervosys/Botnix/pkgs/stdenv/darwin/README.md

 1. Update the definition of llvmPackages in `all-packages.nix` for Darwin to match the value of llvmPackages.latest in `all-packages.nix`.
 Timing-wise, this done currently using the spring release of LLVM and once llvmPackages.latest has been updated to match.
-If the LLVM project has announced a release schedule of patch updates, wait until those are in nixpkgs.
+If the LLVM project has announced a release schedule of patch updates, wait until those are in botpkgs.
 Otherwise, the LLVM updates will have to go through staging instead of being merged into master; and
 2. Fix the resulting breakage.
 Most things break due to additional warnings being turned into errors or additional strictness applied by LLVM.
 Fixes may come in the form of disabling those